rubenanlo/rawDev-site/README.md

 the files are in the same folder but we need to only yield information from each file separately, we rely on the same method as in the paragraph above to get the filename.

-## Lessons learnt:

-- When using mongoDB and vercel, it's better to integrate any environment variables through the integration of mongodb directly from vercel.

-- For nodemailer to work with vercel, I had to turn the transport into a promise.
-See code in the helpers directory.

 ## Splash component:

 If you need to update the text of the animation, you need to update the